2003 French Grand Prix: Race report

 At the start, the Williamses of Ralf Schumacher and Juan Pablo Montoya kept their places in front, while Kimi Räikkönen managed to get by Michael Schumacher for third position.
 The German was also challenged by the second McLaren of David Coulthard but stood his ground.
 His teammate Rubens Barrichello was running eighth at the end of the first lap when he spun his Ferrari coming out of the newly designed final corner.

 Ralf Schumacher took full advantage of running in clear air and stretched his lead to four seconds in ten laps.
 After the first round of pit stops, this was up to seven seconds.
 Coulthard had stopped earlier than his rivals and managed to jump Michael Schumacher.
 There were little changes in position up to and including the second round of pit stops.
 Afterwards, however, both the Renaults suddenly retired.
 Fernando Alonso's engine expired in a big cloud of smoke on lap 43 and Jarno Trulli pulled off with engine failure three laps later.

 During the third round of stops, Ralf Schumacher was held up by backmarkers, but still rejoined ahead of his teammate and then steadily extended his lead to up to ten seconds at the finish.
 Coulthard left his box when the fuel hose was still attached to his McLaren.
 He left no one injured but lost a lot of time.
 This left third place open to Michael Schumacher, who passed Räikkönen when the Finn was suffering from issues with his rear brakes.

+Post-race

+Michael Schumacher's lead in the World Drivers' Championship slightly increased to eight points, while his brother Ralf remained third, reducing his deficit to just eleven points.
+Fourth-placed Montoya was only 17 points behind Schumacher.
+Following their second consecutive one–two finish, Williams narrowed the gap to Ferrari to three points, while McLaren was another 18 points behind Ferrari in third.